I don't

 more great wood, and the sun was making

 its first appearance of the day a wonderful confluence.
-We walked

 along the rise above the beach.